lob/lob-openapi/CONTRIBUTING.md

 ### Running a Single Test with `.only`

 To run a single test, use `.only` as usual.

+### Running a Single Test File

+To run a single suite of tests, such as `postcards_test.js`, use `npm run singleTest postcards`.
+More generally, it's `npm run singleTest <TEST FILE NAME minus "test">`.

 ### Adding a Test